oalfonso-o/candlebot/readme.md

-# CRYPTO AUTO TRADER
+# CANDLEBOT AUTO TRADER
 This project has few features to:
-- crawl Binance crypto values and store them in a DB
+- crawl Binance candles and store them in a DB
 - show charts of these values
+- backtesting strategies
 - automatically trade with a little % of profit

 ## Install